sohamsshah/JWTization/README.md

 # JWTization
-JWTization is a web service developed that enables the authentication of the Users by making use of JWT Tokens.
+JWTization is a web service that enables the authentication of the Users by making use of JWT Tokens.
 This includes actions such as Register, Login, View profile and Log Out.
+It is a simple Node.js Authentication-based Project.

 ---
 ---